sarahxsanders/graphql-ai-toolkit/README.md

 ## The methodology

-By creating self-explanatory schemas, context-rich documentation, and better developer tooling, we can better power AI development workflows.
+By creating self-explanatory schemas, context-rich documentation, and better developer tooling, we can create better GraphQL developer experiences.

 ### Self-explanatory schemas